Maintenance and Bots

 - For flows where your bot supplies

-minVeOut(direct Furnace entries / claim-and-lock), derive it from the live quote + your slippage policy. - For auto-compound calls,
+minVeOut(direct Furnace entries / Collect-and-Lock), derive it from the live quote + your slippage policy. - For auto-compound calls,

 minVeOutis computed onchain from a spot quote and the user’s storedmaxSlippageBps(the keeper cannot override it).